Dapper Day

 Dapper Day is a fashion-based organization that provides outings and social events unofficially at Disneyland.
 The events promote vintage-style clothing and aesthetics and are held biannually.
-The first outing held in 2011, Dapper Day increased in popularity, growing to attract as many as 25,000 participants, with related events now including Walt Disney World and Disneyland Paris.
+The first outing was held in 2011, and Dapper Day has increased in popularity, growing to attract as many as 25,000 participants, with related events now including Walt Disney World and Disneyland Paris.
 The organization has since expanded to include events at museums and concert halls, along with expos and car shows.

 Origins and history

-Dapper Day is founded by Justin Jorgensen, who grew up in Fargo, North Dakota.
-The inspiration is connected to a childhood experience Jorgensen had, in which his family travelled to Winnipeg, and encountered a store called "Dapper Dan".
-After taking one of the free promotional pins from the store, Jorgensen asked his mother what the word "dapper" meant, to which she responded, "It means you’re well-dressed — smart and sharp."
+Dapper Day was founded by Justin Jorgensen, who grew up in Fargo, North Dakota.
+His inspiration was connected to a childhood experience, in which his family travelled to Winnipeg and encountered a store called "Dapper Dan".
+After taking one of the free promotional pins from the store, Jorgensen asked his mother what the word "dapper" meant, to which she responded, "It means you’re well-dressed – smart and sharp."
 A self-proclaimed "eccentric" dresser, Jorgensen decided to name his organization "Dapper Day".

 Jorgensen said he first thought of the concept of a Disney dress-up day a decade before the first Dapper Day event took place.
 He was partially inspired by the Walt Disney Imagineering concept design illustrations from the early days of Disneyland.
 In renderings by John Hench, Herbert Ryman, and other artists, the park's visitors appeared to be dressed in era-appropriate clothing for sophisticated entertainment, such as a night at the opera.
 The men were drawn in tailored suits, the women were styled in dresses and layered pieces, and the children donned formal jackets and dresses.
 Many of the attractions imagined in the original design developed into the rides and parks that stand today; Jorgensen wanted to see that full picture (guests included) come to life.
 Additional reports note that Jorgensen recognized a trend among his friends to "dress down" when frequenting the park, where as usually they would be more dressed up as a matter of personal style.
 In an pushback against this relaxed park attire, Jorgensen imagined a day dedicated to "dapper" dress where people would not feel uncomfortable expressing their personal style.